ashkjatav/Chicago-Taxi-Revenue/model_building/model.md

 For LightGBM, cross validation is done using num_leaves (number of leaves in full tree) equal to 20,40,60,80 and learning rate being set to 0.01 and 0.1 (the rate at which the model converges).

 After optimizing the hyper-parameters, the models were fit on the testing data.
-We used three different datasets to predict hourly, daily, and weekly median fare.
-The hourly data have around 33000 rows, daily around 1600 rows and weekly data around 210 rows.
+We used two different datasets to predict hourly, daily median fare.
+The hourly data have around 33000 rows and daily around 1600 rows rows.
 Metrics R-squared and RMSE for training and testing data is shown below for each model.

 #### Importing Libraries
 ```python